Samsung's Strategy Analysis

 To inspire the world and create the future through innovative technologies, products, and design that enrich people's lives and contribute to social prosperity.

-Where Samsung Electronics Co., Ltd. Plays Strategically
+Where Samsung Plays Strategically

 Samsung competes globally across consumer electronics, enterprise IT, automotive components, industrial HVAC, and robotics.